rgoloys/Words-Weighted-Score-and-Sentiment-Analysis/README.txt

-The following package are required to install: pip install django pip install python-docx pip install django pip install PyPDF2 pip install openpyxl pip install textblob pip install nltk pip install django-allauth - for google auth built in feautures To access database by using sqlite3 run: python manage.py makemigration python manage.py migrate

-ALGORITHM USE: from textblob import TextBlob
 To run the code type "python manage.py runserver" in terminal, but make sure to locate the directory of your file.

 The following package are required to install:

-pip install django - neccesary to use django framework pip install python-docx - used to read document file pip install PyPDF2 - used to read pdf file pip install openpyxl - used to read excel file pip install textblob - algorithm used for sentiment analysis pip install nltk - Natural Language Toolkit used for text tokenizing for the word score function pip install django-allauth - for google auth built in feautures
+pip install django => neccesary to use django framework pip install python-docx => used to read document file pip install PyPDF2 => used to read pdf file pip install openpyxl => used to read excel file pip install textblob => algorithm used for sentiment analysis pip install nltk => Natural Language Toolkit used for text tokenizing for the word score function pip install django-allauth => for google auth built in feautures

 To access database by using sqlite3 run: python manage.py makemigrations